isotopp/isotopp.github.io/_posts/2020-10-22-safe-biking-its-not-the-right-of-way-thats-wrong.md

 It is very important to have a second, closer look at these bike parks at Train Stations and Bus Stops.
 They are crucial.

 I am 50+, fit, and have a Pedelec.
-I have little problems riding 22km from a village near Schiphol to central Amsterdam and back.
+I have few problems riding 22km from a village near Schiphol to central Amsterdam and back.
 It takes me around 2h to do that, one hour in each direction.
 The same amount of time as spent in public transport.

 But the Netherlands build this AAA - All Ages and Abilities.
-Not everyone can do that.
+Not everyone can do what I do.
 So multimodal transport is the rule.
 You can bike to a train station or bus stop.
 The design speed is 15 km/h, the design distance is 20min or less - so within 5 km radius you are supposed to be able to jump onto public transport.

-At the OV ppint, you will find bike parking.
+At the OV point, you will find bike parking.
 Covered at Bus Stops, covered, guarded and often with a bike repair shop in Train Stations.
 You jump on the *Openbaare Vervoer* (OV, Public Transport) using [the chipcard](https://en.wikipedia.org/wiki/OV-chipkaart): All transport in the Netherlands can make their own tariff and zones, but the collection is unified with the Chipcard.
 That means: One ticket for the entire country, one method of billing.

 At your destination, [OV fiets](https://www.ns.nl/en/door-to-door/ov-fiets/how-it-works.html) is likely to be available - there are more than 300 stations all across the country where you can have this.
 This is a public transport bike that can be rented *using the same train ticket*.